 The care my dad has received during the two years he has been here has been fantastic.
 The staff are all very polite, caring and friendly.

-My dad was a resident here until we, unfortunately, lost him on the 25/6/19.
+My dad was a resident here until we unfortunately lost him on 25/6/19.
 The staff were absolutely fantastic for the 2 years that he spent here.
 He was treated with dignity and respect from the moment he arrived.
-I could not have asked for a better place for my Dad to spend the last 2 years of his life.
+I could not have asked for a better place for my Dad.

-We’ve gained a reputation for providing high-quality, person-centred care for people living with Parkinson’s disease. …
+We’ve gained a reputation for providing high-quality, person-centred care for people living with Parkinson’s disease.
+It’s down to us working with you to create a care plan tailored to meet …

-We’ve gained a reputation for providing high-quality, person-centred support and care for people with spinal …
+We’ve gained a reputation for providing high-quality, person-centred support and care for people with spinal cord injuries.
+It’s down to us working with you to create a care plan tailored …